CLOSE X

 Truffle expert Signor Lenzi also lives and thrives in the town of Bagnoli Irpino where we learned about black, white, and organic truffles, as well as discussing which make the best foragers – pigs or beagles – to scout out the black gold.
 Following a generous tasting of various truffle butters and creams, we trailed off with purchases in hand, taking home more than a memory of the flavors.

 Though the chestnut forests are sparser than in the past, the harvest is still sustainable.
 Facing what seems to be an unstoppable blight has brought Irpinia’s production almost to its knees but, fortunately, chestnuts are a hearty crop.
-The nearby town of Montella is famous for a nut born inside a hairy outer skin, and its products now include chestnut flour, which is naturally gluten-free but at one time was considered a lower-grade flour.
+The nearby town of Montella is famous for a nut born inside a hairy outer skin, and its products now include chestnut flour.
+Ith is naturally gluten-free but at one time was a lower-grade flour.

 Evaluating Wine in Irpinia